ncbi/cxx-toolkit/pages/ch_libconfig.md

 #### Genbank data loader and readers

 These parameters tune the behavior of the Genbank data loader.
+More details about Genbank loader and readers cofniguration can be found [here](https://ncbi.github.io/cxx-toolkit/pages/ch_objmgr_dtld#ch_objmgr_dtld.GenBank_data_loader_).

 <a name="ch_libconfig.T.Genbankdataloader_configurat"></a>